If you’re learning Swedish and want to dive further, there is no better substitute than watching Films and TV series from Sweden.

-Another Ingmar Bergman film, Wild Strawberries, is a romantic drama that condenses the lifetime’s worth of experiences of a professor.
-The film uses iconic imagery, making it a true masterpiece of the Swedish Cinema.
+Another Ingmar Bergman film, Wild Strawberries, is a romantic drama that condenses the lifetime’s worth of a professor’s experiences.

-The movie is about dreams and flashbacks of the aging professor help in dramatizing his journey to receive an honorary degree.
-The film has simple dialogues but some hard vocabulary making it suitable for intermediate and advanced learners of Swedish.
+The movie is about dreams and flashbacks of the aging professor who dramatizes his journey to receive an honorary degree.

 12. The Girl Who Played with Fire (2009)

 A sequel to The Girl with the Dragon Tattoo, this film lands the computer hacker in trouble, accusing her of three murders.

 Then she is on the run.
 The journalist has to perform all the efforts to clear her name from the crime.